barne856/squint/README.md

 The SQUINT tensor system relies on efficient implementations of Basic Linear Algebra Subprograms (BLAS) and Linear Algebra Package (LAPACK) for high-performance linear algebra operations.
 These libraries provide optimized routines for operations such as matrix multiplication, solving linear systems, eigenvalue computations, and more.

 SQUINT allows users to choose between different BLAS and LAPACK implementations through the `BLAS_BACKEND` CMake option.
-Currently, SQUINT supports two backends:
+Currently, SQUINT supports three backends:

 1. **Intel Math Kernel Library (MKL)**: A highly optimized mathematical library developed by Intel, which includes implementations of BLAS and LAPACK.
 MKL is particularly well-suited for Intel processors and can provide significant performance benefits on compatible hardware.

 2. **OpenBLAS**: An open-source optimized BLAS library that also includes a subset of LAPACK routines.
 OpenBLAS is portable across different architectures and provides good performance on a wide range of systems.

+3. **NONE**: An extreamly limited and inefficeint fallback implementation of the BLAS and LAPACK routines required for SQUINT to compile.
+It is focused on portability and should only be used for platforms where a better BLAS and LAPACK implementation is difficult or impossible to use.

 #### Configuring the BLAS Backend